NeuralOS: Towards Simulating Operating Systems via Neural Generative Models: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Data} We collected data using 64 parallel Docker containers, each configured with Ubuntu 20.04 and XFCE desktops at a resolution of $512\times 384$.
-Data consisted of 2K agent-based and 120K random exploration demonstrations, each 30 seconds long at 15 frames per second (fps), resulting in roughly 12TB of latent data after compression via an autoencoder.
-The autoencoder reduced the images by a factor of 8 to a latent resolution of $64\times 48$ with 16 channels per frame.
-Detailed hyperparameters of the autoencoder are in \Cref{sec:autoencoder}.
-A subset of 40K videos was reserved for evaluation.
+\paragraph{Data} We collected data using 64 parallel Docker containers, each with Ubuntu 20.04 and XFCE desktops at a resolution of $512\times 384$.
+To simplify the environment, the desktop was limited to four applications: \emph{Home}, \emph{Trash}, \emph{Terminal}, and \emph{Firefox}.
+Data consisted of 2K agent-based and 120K random exploration demonstrations, each 30 seconds long at 15 fps, resulting in 12TB of latent data after compression via an autoencoder.
+The autoencoder reduced the images by a factor of 8 to a latent resolution of $64\times 48$ with 16 channels.
+Details of the autoencoder are in \Cref{sec:autoencoder}.

-\paragraph{Model Architecture} The hierarchical RNN has two LSTM modules (each with hidden size 4,096) and a multi-headed attention module (8 heads, 1,024 total dimension).
-The RNN output is projected to 32 channels and concatenated with the noisy latent frame (16 channels), resulting in a 48-channel input to the UNet renderer.
+\paragraph{Model} The hierarchical RNN has two LSTM modules (each with hidden size 4,096) and a multi-headed attention module (8 heads, 1,024 total dimension).
+The RNN output is projected to 32 channels and concatenated with the noisy latent frame (16 channels).
 The UNet uses four resolution levels with channel multipliers of [1, 2, 3, 5], two residual blocks per level, and attention layers at resolutions 8, 4, and 2.
 It has a base model dimension of 192 and outputs 16 channels.
-The final model contains 2.2B parameters for the RNN and 263M parameters for the renderer.
+The final model contains 2.2B parameters for the RNN and 263M parameters for the UNet renderer.

 \paragraph{Training and Inference} NeuralOS was trained using our proposed multi-stage training approach.
-See~\Cref{sec:training} for full details.
+See~\Cref{sec:training} for full details on hyperparameters.
 The total data processing and training took approximately 4 months, requiring 17,000 GPU hours on a server with 8 NVIDIA H200 GPUs (141GB memory per GPU) and an additional 6,000 GPU hours on a server with 8 NVIDIA H100 GPUs (80GB memory per GPU).
-At inference time, we used DDIM sampling~\citep{song2020denoising} with 32 steps, achieving an inference speed of 1.8 fps on a single NVIDIA H100 GPU.
+At inference time, we used DDIM sampling~\citep{song2020denoising} with 2 steps, achieving an inference speed of 18 fps on a single NVIDIA H100 GPU.